 There are many fun ways to enjoy the watershed.
 Come explore today!

-See the river up close by getting in your canoe.
+See the river up close by getting in your canoe or kayak.
 The Corran Ban bridge (near the Corran Ban Hall at 1231 Rt 6) is a good place to start off.
 Depending on the time of year, and whether it is a wet or dry year you should be able to travel several kilometres upstream.

-We generally have a hiking event each year during late spring when the Lady’s Slipper flowers are out in bloom along the Winter River Trail system.
+The Winter River – Tracadie Bay Watershed Association generally has a hiking event each year during late spring when the Lady’s Slipper flowers are out in bloom along the Winter River Trail system.

 The Association generally hosts a snowshoe event each winter through the Winter River trail system.

 >Tracadie Cross Rink – Outdoor rink maintained by local community members.
 Includes lights, heated dressing rooms, and bathrooms

 >Some areas of the Winter River are sometimes suitable for skating.

 PEI’s Confederation Trail passes through parts of our watershed, such as Brackley, Suffolk, and Donaldston.